-Moon sweeps through Leo July 25 and 26 | EarthSky.org
+Moon sweeps near Regulus June 15 and 16

-The bright star shining close to the waxing crescent moon on June 25, 2020, is Regulus, Heart of the Lion in the constellation Leo.
-The following night – June 26 – the moon will have moved some 14 degrees (28 moon-diameters) east on the sky’s dome, following its endless orbit around Earth.
+The bright star shining close to the waxing crescent moon on June 15, 2021, is Regulus, Heart of the Lion, in the constellation Leo.
+The following night – June 16 – the moon will have moved some 13 degrees (26 moon-diameters) east on the sky’s dome, following its endless orbit around Earth.
 It’ll be closer to Denebola, the Lion’s Tail.

-If you look carefully and have a dark-enough sky, you can make out patterns in the stars near both Denebola and Regulus.
-Denebola is part of a triangle of stars.
+If you look carefully and have a dark-enough sky, you can make out patterns in the stars near both Regulus and Denebola.
 Regulus is part of a pattern that looks like a backwards question mark, with Regulus – the brightest star in Leo – marking the bottom of this question mark pattern.
 This pattern of stars is called the Sickle.
 It’s not a constellation but instead an asterism, or recognizable pattern on the sky’s dome.

+Meanwhile, Denebola at the Lion’s tail is part of a triangle of stars.

 As the moon continues to move from night to night, shifting eastward in front of the constellations of the zodiac, it’ll move onward away from Leo.
 How can you find Regulus then?
-One way is to look for the stars of the Sickle.
-Another way is to use the bowl of the Big Dipper to find your way to Regulus.

 Regulus is considered to be one of the four Royal Stars of ancient Persia.
 These Royal Stars mark the four quadrants of the heavens.
 They are Regulus, Antares, Fomalhaut, and Aldebaran.